QueensWay gets the go with $35M

 “We couldn’t get everybody on one page.
 But the mayor made an executive decision to say, ‘We’re going to do something here,’ which I respect,” he told the Chronicle.

-“We need to do both when it comes to making sure that we can enhance our public transportation and also ensuring that our communities have access to open space,” he said, adding that the state needs to “get the train moving” on the QueensLink study as well.
+“We need to do both when it comes to making sure that we can enhance our public transportation and also ensuring that our communities have access to open space,” he said, adding that the state needs to “get the train moving” on the QueensLink study.

 Miriam Bensman and Rick Horan of QueensLink were present to voice their opposition to the project.